mmp2/manifold-learning-examples/aspect-ratio.md

 Before embarking on the examples, the readers are invited to take a detour dealing with the question: what is a good embedding?
 And what isn't?

-*todo: a section on what is a good embedding. continuous map with continuous inverse, smooth map with smooth inverse. with examples*.

 *a table with links to subsets of results*